Edit

 • broad scientific knowledge (selected by 86% of respondents)

-• effective communication (selected by 86% of respondent)
+• effective communication (selected by 86%)

-• clarity of thought( selected by 57% of respondent)
+• clarity of thought( selected by 57%)

-• networking (selected by 57% of respondent)
+• networking (selected by 57%)

-• team.work (selected by 57% of respondent)
+• team.work (selected by 57%)

 Language requirements

-For companies / societies publishing English-language journals, no additional languages are required.
+For companies/societies publishing English-language journals, no additional languages are required.
 Scientific editors are not involved in copy editing at most journals, so while excellent communication skills are very important, you do not need to have perfect English grammar.

 What do people value about this career?